How to combine direct mail and email to deliver a killer marketing campaign

-Emails are much easier for your audience to dismiss than physical mail and to many, promotional emails have become synonymous with spam – 87% of consumers have been influenced to make an online purchase as a result of receiving direct mail, the aforementioned It’s all about Mail and Email report found.
+Emails are much easier for your audience to dismiss than physical mail and to many, promotional emails have become synonymous with spam – 70% of consumers have been influenced to make an online purchase as a result of receiving direct mail, according to Kantar TNS/ 2017.

 Marketing that’s fallen through your letterbox has to be physically interacted with.
-If it’s well designed that may be all the time you need to grab their attention.
+If it’s well-designed and targeted that may be all the time you need to grab their attention.

 2. Tailor your campaign

 Don’t just send out a barrage of meaningless material and hope for the best – there are many ways to tailor your email and direct mail to increase the chances of a response.

 Consumers are far more likely to interact with content that’s relevant to them.
 Get to know your core customers inside and out by profiling them through market research and loyalty or memberships schemes that build a picture of their habits and behaviours.